 MBHA is pleased to report that there are contests this fall that will be open to mixed quartets and choruses!
-The first of these is this coming weekend (September 20-22), when we can look forward to the Rocky Mountain District’s Fall District Convention.
-We encourage all competing mixed quartets to consider joining MBHA (if you haven’t […]
+We encourage all competing mixed quartets to consider joining MBHA (if you haven’t already done so), even if your District doesn’t REQUIRE you to do so!
+There are many advantages to being a MBHA member! […]

 The Mid-Atlantic District (M-AD) of the Barbershop Harmony Society (BHS) held its annual Harmony College East (HCE) this past weekend on the beautiful campus of McDaniel College in Westminster, Maryland.
 We couldn’t have asked for more beautiful weather, and we couldn’t have asked for more amazing singing!